mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Your chemotherapy is picked up by your chemotherapy nurse.
 * Two chemotherapy nurses check to make sure your chemotherapy order, blood test results, and chemotherapy are correct.

-Once all the safety checks have been completed, your nurse will give you fluids (to keep you hydrated), anti-nausea medication, and the chemotherapy medication through your catheter.
+Once all the safety checks have been completed, your nurse will give you fluids (to keep you hydrated), antinausea medication, and the chemotherapy medication through your catheter.

 During your chemotherapy, your healthcare team will use this time to talk to you about the rest of your transplant journey.

 Your healthcare team will make sure that the logistics of the next few days are clear, including what happens on transplant day and what happens after your transplant.

 They will talk to you about the side effects you'll start to experience after your chemotherapy.
-You'll be given printed materials that explain these side effects in detail and you'll be shown what to do if you need to get help while you are in your apartment/hotel.
+You'll be given printed materials that explain these side effects in detail and you'll be shown what to do if you need to get help while you are in your apartment or hotel.

-### Monitoring Temperature and Fluid Intake
+### Monitoring Your Temperature and Fluid Intake
 From the time you start receiving your chemotherapy, your caregiver must take your temperature every 4 hours while you are away from the Outpatient BMT Clinic and monitor all of the fluids you drink.
 Your caregiver will write this information in the *Temperature and Oral Intake Diary*.
 A sample page from the diary is included at the back of this guide.

 Your NP will give your caregiver a thermometer and will show him or her how to use it.
-Your NP will show both how to use the diary.
+Your NP will show both of you how to use the diary.

-If your temperature is 100.4&deg;F (38&deg;C) or higher, your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8am and 8pm call the Outpatient BMT Clinic at (212) 639-2399.
-If it is after 8pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.
+If your temperature is 100.4&deg;F (38&deg;C) or higher, your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8:00am and 8:00pm call the Outpatient BMT Clinic at (212) 639-2399.
+If it is after 8:00pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.

 You should drink 2 liters or 64 fluid ounces of fluids each day.
-Try to drink steadily throughout the day; little and often.
+Try to drink steadily throughout the day&mdash;little and often.

-Your caregiver should bring the Temperature and Oral Intake Diary to the clinic each day.
+Your caregiver should bring the diary to the clinic each day.
 Your NP will review the diary with you.

 ### Rest Day
 The day between your chemotherapy and your transplant day is a rest day.
 This rest day allows the chemotherapy drug to work and then leave your body.
-When you receive your stem cells there will be no trace of the chemotherapy drug in your body, so the transplanted stem cells will not be harmed.
+When you receive your stem cells, there will be no trace of the chemotherapy drug in your body, so the transplanted stem cells will not be harmed.

-On the rest day you will come to the Outpatient BMT Clinic as usual, where you will be evaluated.
+On the rest day, you will come to the Outpatient BMT Clinic as usual, where you will be evaluated.
 Your healthcare team will also use the rest day to speak with you about your stem cell infusion, communicate important information, and teach you and your caregiver useful skills.

 ### Transplant Day
 Now that you've received chemotherapy to kill the cancer cells in your body, it's time for your stem cell infusion&mdash;your transplant.

-On Day 0 of your specific treatment plan the stem cells that were separated from your blood and frozen earlier will be re-infused into your body.
+On Day 0 of your specific treatment plan, the stem cells that were separated from your blood and frozen earlier will be re-infused into your body.
 These stem cells will give you back your ability to make new blood cells and fight infections.

-#### The Morning Before Transplant
+#### The morning before your transplant
 On the morning of Day 0, your transplant day, you and your caregiver should come to the outpatient clinic as usual, at your scheduled time.
 Give yourself extra time to get to the clinic, as you may feel tired after your chemotherapy.

-#### Your Stem Cell Infusion
+#### Your stem cell infusion
-Before the stem cell infusion, your transplant, your frozen stem cells will be removed from storage in the stem cell laboratory and brought to your room.
+Before the stem cell infusion, your frozen stem cells will be removed from storage in the stem cell laboratory and brought to your room.
 The stem cells are stored in clear plastic bags that look like a bag of blood.
 The bags will be placed in a warm water bath to thaw.

 You will be given medications about 30 minutes before your transplant to help reduce any side effects effects that you may experience during the infusion.